AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/acsd-46618-product-list-widget-shows-incorrect-cached-prices-logged-in-customer.md

 1. In the Commerce Admin select **Stores**, then **Configuration**, expand **Sales**, and select **Tax**.
 Update the tax settings to show prices including and excluding taxes.
 1. Set **Enable Cross Border Trade** = *Yes*.
 1. Create a tax rule that only applies to the US.
-1. Add a widget to the home page including one+ products.
+1. Add a widget to the home page including more than one product.
 1. Create two customers with a US address and a non US address.
 1. Log in using the US customer from the storefront.
-Make sure thatthe page is cached.
+Make sure that the page is cached.
 1. Observe the price displayed in the home page widget.
 1. Log out and log in using the non-US customer.